robogeek/globfs/README.md

 ```
 globfs.findAsync(basedirs, patterns)
 globfs.find(basedirs, patterns, done)
+globfs.findSync(basedirs, patterns)
 ```

 Search in the `basedirs` directories for files matching `patterns`.

 The `done` argument is a callback function provided by the caller which is called once all files have been found.
 It has the signature `function(err, files)`.

 The `findAsync` method of course returns a Promise rather than calling `done`.
+And the `findSync` method uses synchronous `fs` functions.

 ```
 globfs.copyAsync(basedirs, patterns, destdir, options)